 As part of our An interview with... series, we will be speaking with captains of industry, business leaders and self-made entrepreneurs, all with compelling stories and unique insights.
 Each month, we'll look to individuals who are pulling the strings behind the scenes of some of the world's most prestigious and innovative luxury brands, member's bars, financial institutions, fashion houses, publishers, broadcasters and start-ups.

-First off, we sat down with Maurice Mullen, who offered us style advise and insights on his life, in between business trips to some of the world’s most celebrated capitals.
+First off, we sat down with Maurice Mullen - Head of fashion & luxury at the London Evening Standard and ES Magazine, and a prominent figure in fashion publishing for nearly thirty years - who offered us style advice and insights on his life, in between business trips to some of the world’s most celebrated capitals.

 Disciplined.
 Detailed.
 Distinctive!

 How do choose a suit and What do you look for in tailoring?

 For me a suit needs to enhance the wearer (you should be wearing it…not the other way round).
 Good construction and fine fabrics are key but remember, as with so much else in life, you get what you pay for so be prepared to invest.